k0ruy/30DaysOfFLCode/daily_progress/day1.md

 It emphasizes that FL is crucial for enabling learning on sensitive, distributed datasets while meeting privacy and efficiency requirements.

 >[!TIP]
->Takehome messages: Federated Learning enables collaborative model training across decentralized devices while preserving privacy, but it faces significant challenges like communication inefficiency, data heterogeneity, and system robustness, offering vast opportunities for innovation.
+>**Takehome message:** Federated Learning enables collaborative model training across decentralized devices while preserving privacy, but it faces significant challenges like communication inefficiency, data heterogeneity, and system robustness, offering vast opportunities for innovation.